 ALL service hours (in and out of the building) are validated through x2vol which is the FCPS service learning system found on Schoology.
 FCPS encourages you to use Chrome in order to access and view full functionality of the Naviance site.

 For Saxon Service:

 - Go to x2vol

 - Click on “Dashboard” then “Opportunities”

 - All Saxon Service opportunities are listed on the “Opportunities & Projects” tab.
 Click on the dates that you participated.

-Ms. Hohl, [email protected], is Activity Contact for all Saxon Service opportunities.
+Ms. Julie Zimmerman Hohl, [email protected], is our activity contact for all Saxon Service opportunities.
 Please include the date of the service, the activity you participated with, and the amount of time.

 For Opportunities not related to Saxon Service: